akiirui/mpv-handler/README.md

 player = "/usr/bin/vlc"

 # Warning:
-# Developer isn't recommend users change default downloader settings except "bin".
+# Users are not recommended to change default downloader settings except "bin".
 #
 # If you've changed "quality.LEVEL" for default downloader,
 # You will lost other "quality.LEVEL" from default settings.